 What happens when a leader dies in battle?
 As soon as the survivors get wind of it, they are likely to run, disappear off the field of death.
 Word would have got around quickly that the English king was dead.
 His loyal huscarles had fought to their own deaths around him in a desperate struggle to keep him alive.
 At what point, it behoves me to wonder, would they have realised they were actually going to die with their king?
 Was it when they swung that first blow at the mounted men, or was it not until they heard their beloved lord scream his last breath?
 The fact that they knew their moments were numbered must have been traumatising.
 They had almost reached the safety of darkness and if they had just held out that bit longer, their king would have lived to fight another day.
 They would have had William in their clutches and Harold would still have sat on the throne of England.

 And the youths who ran from the field with horror in their eyes and terrible sadness in their hearts, knew that it was over; the king was dead.
 England had lost.
-In that final hour the darkness descended upon them in more than one way, and so death had chased them, their blood, like that of their fellows, spilling into the grass and leaving a lake of scarlet up on the green meadows.
-So on Senlac Ridge and Caldbeck Hill, on the eve of October 14th, 1066, lay dead the flower of English youth.
+In that final hour the darkness descended upon them in more than one way, and death chased them, their blood, like that of their fellows, spilling into the grass and leaving a lake of scarlet upon the green meadows.
+So on Senlac Ridge and Caldbeck Hill, on the eve of October 14th, 1066, lay dead, the flower of English youth.